davidtejzr/InvoicingSystem_BachelorProject/README.md

 ## Before run
 - !
 Add files ```appsettings.json``` and ```appData.json``` to the project folder !
 - !
-Be sure, that you are logged into school VPN network !
+Be sure, that you are logged into school VPN !

 ## Platform
 - ***App:*** Microsoft .NET Core v.
 6.0